 Editors.
 "British fleet blockades Piraeus".
 The Literary Encyclopedia.
 First published 30 December 2011

 A British fleet blockades Piraeus, the port of Athens, in an attempt to force Greece to provide compensation to Don Pacifico, a Portuguese Jew who is also a British subject.
-He had appealed to the British over attacks on his home and possessions he had suffered while living in Athens, during which the Greek police had refused to help him.
+He had appealed to the British over attacks on his home and possessions he had suffered while living in Athens, during which the Greek police had refused to help him.18226 British fleet blockades Piraeus 2 Historical context notes are intended to give basic and preliminary information on a topic.
+In some cases they will be expanded into longer entries as the Literary Encyclopedia evolves.

 Please log in to consult the article in its entirety.
 If you are a member (student of staff) of a subscribing institution (see List), you should be able to access the LE on campus directly (without the need to log in), and off-campus either via the institutional log in we offer, or via your institution's remote access facilities, or by creating a personal user account with your institutional email address.
 If you are not a member of a subscribing institution, you will need to purchase a personal subscription.
 For more information on how to subscribe as an individual user, please see under Individual Subcriptions.